Myers-Briggs INTRO (Part 2b)

 (Comm) cont…

-6b.
+7b.
 Re.
-Human Networks (biz, academia, military, even family)
+HUMAN Networks (biz, academia, military, even family)

-The form of an organization’s comm. networks dictates the method & speed by which ideas flow between managers & employees.
-Their efficiency can be tested on the basis of : Nature of task, Leader emergence, Group satisfaction, & Speed of work
+The form of an organization’s comm. networks dictates the method & speed that ideas flow between managers & employees (parents & children).
+Flow efficiency can be checked by looking at : Nature of task, Leader emergence, Group satisfaction, & Speed of work

 a.
 MEDIA – Written, oral & gestural. see Part 2